earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-`protoc` also generates a number of helper methods for working with the protobug message, such as field getters:
+`protoc` also generates a number of helper methods for working with the protobuf message, such as field getters:

 ~~~{.go caption="api/v1/activity.pb.go"}
 func (x *Activity) GetTime() *timestamppb.Timestamp {